Ishita7078/SoftwareDevProject/README.md

 # **SoftwareDevProject**
 ## Brief Application description
-'Whiteboard' is a teamwork and collaboration platform designed to streamline group project management and enhance accountability.
+`Whiteboard` is a teamwork and collaboration platform designed to streamline group project management and enhance accountability.
 It introduces a visual approach to effectively manage progress with various dedicated features to improve teamwork.

 Features include: